Portavion/brainz/2-areas/Coding/Firebase Auth - Google Signup.md

 // To apply the default browser preference instead of explicitly setting it.
 // auth.useDeviceLanguage();
 ```
-### **Optional**: Specify additional custom OAuth provider parameters that you want to send with the OAuth request
+### **Optional**: Specify Additional Custom OAuth Provider Parameters that You want to Send with the OAuth Request
 ```js
 provider.setCustomParameters({
   'login_hint': 'user@example.com'
 });
 ```
-### Authenticate with Firebase using the Google provider object
+### Authenticate with Firebase Using the Google Provider Object
 To sign in with a pop-up window, call **`signInWithPopup`**:
 ```js
 import { getAuth, signInWithPopup, GoogleAuthProvider } from "firebase/auth";